Skoda Superb 2019: Pricing and specs revealed

 On the inside, you’ll find a range of new interior trims available, while the infotainment system has been updated to bring it in line with the latest VW Group products.
 This means a 10.25in digital driver display can be specified to replace the traditional analogue dials.

-All-electric range stands at 34 miles, while Skoda says it will emit less than 40g’km of CO2.
+The all-electric range stands at 34 miles, while Skoda says it will emit less than 40g/km of CO2.
 Exact economy figures are to be confirmed, although it will be capable of up to 528 miles with a full tank of fuel and a fully charged battery.

 The model offers three modes: Sport, E-mode and Hybrid.
 The latter is used under normal driving conditions, with the E-mode designed for electric-only power, while the Sport mode combines the petrol engine and electric motor to deliver full power.